husainm97/quant-lab-alpha/README.md

 - **Inflation-adjusted withdrawals**
 - Limited leverage model with loan-to-value caps and margin calls
 - Real (not just nominal) return tracking
-- Stress testing with ±1% return and +20% volatility shocks

 These will be introduced as **opt-in layers**, not hardwired assumptions.